Frequently Asked Questions

 5. Succession documents for the Person Authorized to Direct Disposition (PADD) to act on behalf of the Primary Next of Kin (PNOK).

 6. Unmarried adult dependents require two additional documents.
-A notarized statement from an individual who has direct knowledge as to the marital status, degree of dependency of the deceased child, the name of that child's parent, and the military service upon which the burial is being requested.
+A notarized statement from an individual who has direct knowledge of the marital status, degree of dependency of the deceased child, the names of that child's parents, and the military service upon which the burial is being requested.
 Also required is a certificate from the attending physician regarding the nature and duration of the physical and/or mental disability.

 7. Other additional documents will be required for signature before the service can take place.

-If you have questions about anyone of these documents please call up the respective cemetery official for answers.
+If you have questions about any of these documents please call the respective cemetery official for answers.

-Generally a minimum of three to five days are required to ensure that all elements of the service, such as a chaplain, military honors, or other attendees, can be coordinated and confirmed.
-However, the time from when the initial phone call is made the scheduler, to when the service will actually take place, depends on many factors.
-These are: the type of service being requested, availability of resources, holidays, and times, to include many other factors.
+Generally, a minimum of three to five days are required to ensure that all elements of the service, such as a chaplain, military honors, or other attendees, can be coordinated and confirmed.
+However, the time from the initial phone call to the scheduler, to the actual service date depends on many factors.
+These are: the type of service being requested, availability of resources, holidays, and schedule availability, to name a few.

-If requested, upright marble or granite government headstones are provided at no charge to the applicant.
-The same applies to niche markers for those with cremated remains who are to be inurned in a columbarium.
+The U.S. Government provides an upright marble or granite headstone or flat granite or marble marker at no charge to the applicant.
+The same applies to niche covers used in columbaria for those with cremated remains who are to be inurned in a columbarium.

-Special requests or questions about headstones can always be directed to the responsible cemetery official so that exact answers can be provided
+Questions about headstones can always be directed to the responsible cemetery official so that exact answers can be provided.

 Upright white marble headstones (13x24x4) generally contain 11 lines of text with or without an optional emblem of belief.
 Generally, the stone can accommodate 13 characters (including spaces) on the name line, and 15 characters (including spaces) on all other lines.
 A veteran's government headstone must contain name, rank, branch of service, date of birth and date of death.
 Other lines can include combat service and significant awards.
 An additional inscription, not to exceed three lines, can be used to show a term of endearment or reference (e.g. Loving Father, Husband and Son; Fought for Freedom; Proud Soldier, etc.).

 White marble niche covers (15¾ x 11¼ x ¼) generally contain 11 lines of text with or without an optional emblem of belief.
-Generally, the niche cover can accommodate 11 characters (including spaces) on the name line, and 13 characters (including spaces) on all lines others except the 11th line which only contains 9 characters (including spaces).
+Usually, the niche cover accommodates 11 characters (including spaces) on the name line, and 13 characters (including spaces) on all other lines except the 11th line which only contains 9 characters (including spaces).
 An additional inscription, not to exceed two lines (and shown at the bottom of the niche cover, under all decedents), can be used to show a term of endearment or reference (e.g. Loving Father, Husband and Son; Fought for Freedom; Proud Soldier, etc.).

 Active Duty